johannalouise/repobepo/README.md

 <a name="pre"> </a>

 ### Prerequisites
-To be able to install an Github app or action you will need the following:
+To be able to install an GitHub app or action you will need the following:
-* A Github account
+* A GitHub account
-* A Github repository
+* A GitHub repository

-If you do not have a Github account or repository yet, please follow [Github's guide](https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account) before continue this one.
+If you do not have a GitHub account or repository yet, please follow [GitHub's guide](https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account) before continuing with this one.

 <a name="market"> </a>

-### Github Marketplace
+### GitHub Marketplace
-First of all, you need to visit the marketplace of Github Apps.
+First of all, you need to visit the marketplace of GitHub Apps.
-Here is a link to the current available apps and actions in the marketplace: [Github Marketplace](https://github.com/marketplace)
+Here is a link to the current available apps and actions in the marketplace: [GitHub Marketplace](https://github.com/marketplace)

 ![](/images/github_marketplace_apps_actions.png)

-In the Github marketplace, you will find a lot of different tools that you can install and integrate to your repository at Github.
+In the GitHub marketplace, you will find a lot of different tools that you can install and integrate to your repository at GitHub.
 Some of the tools are also integrating with other external tools such as
 [Slack](https://slack.com/intl/en-se/), [Jupyter](https://jupyter.org/) and [Jira](https://www.atlassian.com/software/jira).
-To demonstrate how to install an app or action from the marketplace, we will use the app [Slack + Github](https://github.com/marketplace/slack-github).
+To demonstrate how to install an app or action from the marketplace, we will use the app [Slack + GitHub](https://github.com/marketplace/slack-github).

 <a name="slack"> </a>

-#### How to install the app [Slack + Github](https://github.com/marketplace/slack-github)
+#### How to install the app [Slack + GitHub](https://github.com/marketplace/slack-github)

 ##### Prerequisites
 * A Slack account
 * A workspace in Slack

-If you do not have a Slack account or workspace, please follow the guide on Slacks own [website](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwif55LKy8ToAhUX5ZoKHX45Bx8YABAAGgJsbQ&ohost=www.google.com&cid=CAASEuRortX0GkgC4HvQYVOza5oKqA&sig=AOD64_0PQM7w4K-o45aoLOP1dIHoHc2pcg&q=&ved=2ahUKEwjU_IzKy8ToAhVLY5oKHTusCCYQ0Qx6BAgaEAE&adurl=) before you continue with this tutorial.
+If you do not have a Slack account or workspace, please follow the guide on Slack's own [website](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwif55LKy8ToAhUX5ZoKHX45Bx8YABAAGgJsbQ&ohost=www.google.com&cid=CAASEuRortX0GkgC4HvQYVOza5oKqA&sig=AOD64_0PQM7w4K-o45aoLOP1dIHoHc2pcg&q=&ved=2ahUKEwjU_IzKy8ToAhVLY5oKHTusCCYQ0Qx6BAgaEAE&adurl=) before you continue with this tutorial.